dpiponi/Stellarator/README.md

                         If it's an 8K cartridge try f8 If it's a 16K cartridge try f6 There are other styles that I haven't implemented yet.
-                        NB: _Currently banking option is ignored as there's currently only one method appropriate to each ROM size_.
+                        NB: Banking option is ignored as there's currently only one method appropriate to each ROM size.

 Notes
 -----